AdaCore/aws/docs/source/using_wsdl.rst

 * WSDL type inheritance not supported.

-* Only the RPC/Encoded SOAP messages' style is supported (the Document/Literal is not)
+* The the Document/Encoded SOAP messages' style is not supported

 * complexType with xs:choice are only supported with a single occurence of each choice.